-Geographic Priorities: The City will focus the majority of funds in the defined LMI areas, particularly the two Qualified Census Tracts that fall within City limits: 205.04 and 207.01, 206.04, 215.07, 215.02, 215.03, 205.05, 207.04, 207.03.
-(Qualified census tracts tend to change and this amendment will include all qualified tracts for the duration of this conplan.)
+Geographic Priorities: The City will focus the majority of funds in the defined LMI areas Qualified Census Tracts that fall within City limits: 205.04 and 207.01.

-Priority Needs: Priority needs to be addressed using CDBG funds are Non-housing community development, Affordable Housing, Workforce and economic development, and Fair housing, and responding to needs associated with the COVID-19 pandemic.
+Priority Needs: Priority needs to be addressed using CDBG funds are Non-housing community development, Affordable Housing, Workforce and economic development, and Fair housing and responding to needs associated with the COVID-19 pandemic.